What is an internal narrative?

 Surprisingly, a stranger commented and said something to the effect of:

 “This is what you are telling yourself based on past experiences.
-I believe that we need to get out of our comfort zone to grow.
-I wish you the best.”
+I believe that we need to get out of our comfort zone to grow.”

 I could have taken it personally, but I saw the truth in the statement.
-The truth was, I was TELLING MYSELF that as a musician, this didn’t work for me.
+The truth was, I was allowing my past to inform my fear response, which then came out as a judgmental, not-helpful comment.

 How can I discover my inner narrative?